jianweiguo/DGtal/README.md

 DGtal is an opensource free software written by researchers and students from the DGtal research community.
 We wish to keep an estimate of the number of persons using the library.
-This is really important for us to justify the ressources spent in developing this software.
+This is really important for us to justify the resources spent in developing this software.
 Please, take a few seconds to fill in the registration
 form: http://dgtal.org/registration/